Private Investigator

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.

-Private investigators gather information to secure evidence relating to a wide range of private, corporate and legal interests.
+Professional investigators gather information to secure evidence relating to a wide range of private, corporate, and legal interests.

-Under Alberta's Security Services and Investigators Act [pdf], Security Services and Investigators Regulation [pdf] and Security Services and Investigators (Ministerial) Regulation [pdf], you must be licensed by the Government of Alberta to conduct surveillance activities or seek information about crimes, misconduct or allegations; causes of accidents, injury or damage; the activities or reputation of a person; or the location of property or whereabouts of a person.
+Under Alberta’s Security Services and Investigators Act [pdf], Security Services and Investigators Regulation [pdf] and Security Services and Investigators (Ministerial) Regulation [pdf], you must be licensed by the Government of Alberta to conduct surveillance activities or seek information about:

-For information on what you need and other details, visit the certification profile Private Investigator.
+For information on what you need and other details, visit the certification profile Professional Investigator.

 Further certification may be an asset when seeking work.
 For example, ASIS International offers Professional Certified Investigator (PCI) accreditation.
 It is recognized in the US and is gaining recognition in Canada.

-Most private investigators (PI) work for investigation companies and security agencies.
+Most professional investigators work for investigation companies and security agencies.
 Some start their own agencies.

-To open an agency, a PI needs a contract business licence from the Government of Alberta.
+To open an agency, an investigator needs a contract business licence from the Government of Alberta.
 Applicants for this licence must:

 Advancement opportunities are limited.